teejhann/firstdesign/docs/info.md

 ## How it works

-This project is a basic test that simply activates outputs to a 7 segment display based on some pre-defined inputs
+This project is a basic test that simply activates outputs to a 7 segment display based on some pre-defined inputs.

 ## How to test